-The Admissions Committee of the AUA MBA program evaluates each applicant on the basis of a combination of requirements.
+The MBA Admissions Committee (MBA-AC) evaluates each applicant on the basis of a combination of requirements.
 Central to the admission process is a careful review of all factors indicating the applicant’s potential to succeed in a demanding program of study and a professional career after graduation.
 The MBA-AC evaluates each candidate in totality and does not reduce the admission decision to a test score or a grade point average.
 The following criteria are used in evaluating applicants:

-- Work Experience: Applicants’ work experience is reviewed extensively including the number of years of full or part-time employment, the nature of industry and job title and job responsibilities.
+Work Experience: Applicants’ work experience is reviewed extensively including the number of years of full or part-time employment, the nature of industry and job title and job responsibilities.
 Applicants residing in Armenia are required to provide proof of employment by submitting appropriate documentations including copies of their work books.
 A minimum 2 years of work experience is required, out of their full time study period.

-- Personal Attributes: The Admissions Committee prefers applicants who are mature, honest, flexible, and personable.
+Personal Attributes: The MBA-AC prefers applicants who are mature, honest, flexible, and personable.
 Due to the prevalence of interactive instruction methods such as case studies and teamwork, applicants are also expected to have strong communication and interpersonal skills.
 Evidence of these qualities could be deduced in application essays, letters of evaluation, the résumé and the personal interview.

-- Diversity: In order to promote a more creative and dynamic learning environment, the Admissions Committee, through its selection process, attempts to provide a degree of diversity for each entering class.
+Diversity: In order to promote a more creative and dynamic learning environment, the MBA-AC, through its selection process, attempts to provide a degree of diversity for each entering class.
 We believe that our interactive teaching method and emphasis on teamwork can provide better results if students comprise a diverse pool in terms of cultural background, gender, educational and professional experiences, age, and future career paths.